prudhvi1519/Supermarket-Bill-Generation-in-Python/README.md

 # Supermarket Bill Generation

-A simple Python program that simulates a supermarket billing system.
+A simple Python program that simulates a SuperMarket Billing system.
 It allows customers to select items, specify quantities, and generates a bill with prices, taxes, and a "Thank You" message at the end.

 ## Features:
 - View available items and prices.